 If you’re drawing a braid that doesn’t fall straight down the back or over someone’s shoulder, you’ll need to know how to follow the curve properly in places a braid would naturally bend.

-For a straight braid, the lines that you start shading in with that represent the individual strands of hair follow the slight curve of whatever section you’re working on.
+For a straight braid, the lines that you start shading represent the individual strands of hair that follow the slight curve of whatever section you’re working on.

 However, this method doesn’t translate to drawing braids with a curve in the middle.
 In this case, you need to adjust how you draw the lines at the bend so they fall the right way.